IvanReyesl7/IvanReyesl7/README.md

 ###   Hi there 👋

 - 🔭 I’m currently working on ... myself
-- 🌱 I’m currently learning ... css and Javascript
+- 🌱 I’m currently learning ...
+Javascript, SASS and GULP
-- 👯 I’m looking to collaborate on ... the community
 - 📫 How to reach me: ... ivan_reyesl5@outlook.com
 - 😄 Pronouns: ... he/his